-- 1. Provide a minimum of three of the following for the most recent twelve (12) month fiscal reporting period (e.g., August 1 July 31):

-- a.
-Number of applicants and admissions.

-- b.
-Proportion of actual enrollees (number of applicants actually enrolled over number accepted).

-- c.
-Average time to degree completion.

-- d.
-Program graduation rate.

-- e.
-Retention rate

-- f.
-Percent (%) employed post-program completion.

-- g.
-Percent (%) of graduates that continue to pursue additional education post-program completion.

-- h.
-Student satisfaction rate.
+- 1. Provide a minimum of three of the following for the most recent twelve (12) month fiscal reporting period (e.g., August 1 July 31): - a.
+Number of applicants and admissions. - b.
+Proportion of actual enrollees (number of applicants enrolled over number accepted). - c.
+Average time to degree completion. - d.
+Program graduation rate. - e.
+Retention rate - f.
+Percent (%) employed post-program completion. - g.
+Percent (%) of graduates that continue to pursue additional education post-program completion. - h.
+Student satisfaction rate. - i.
+Percentage (%) of graduates that obtain a credential or micro-credentials within a year of graduating.